fhiso/legacy-format/data-model-old-HEADER.md

 :   `FAM`

+### `elf:FILE_NAME`                                           {#elf:FILE_NAME}

+{.ednote} What is the purpose of this structure?
+Clearly it cannot always match the name of the physical file, which can be renamed without editing; nor are there any limitations given on it in GEDCOM besides that it include an extension *if* the file containing it has an extension in its name.
+Without knowing its purpose, I don't know how to document this structure.

+Supertype
+:   `[elf:Structure]`

+Superstructures
+:   `[elfm:HEADER]`

+Substructures
+:   None

+Payload
+:   A *line string*.
+    It is RECOMMENDED that implementations support payloads of at least 90 characters.

+    The base name (i.e., not a full path) of a file.

+Default tag
+:   `FILE`

 ### `elf:FIRST_COMMUNION`                               {#elf:FIRST_COMMUNION}

 First communion, a religious rite in many Christian denominations associated with first partaking of the communion of the Lord's Supper.